thinkshout/media/README.md

 and of course, test adding media to some items, both embedded and as a field.

+Also, search any custom code for references to "media_entity", which should now be uninstalled.
+By and large these are found in use statements like this: `use Drupal\media_entity\Entity\Media;` which can be replaces with `use Drupal\media\Entity\Media;`

 ## Debugging errors on install or update

 If you're seeing errors when trying to install or update this module, you can find a path forward here.